 How does VPN work?

 Well, first things first – you have to subscribe to a VPN provider.
 After that, you will be able to log-in to the VPN app and from there, your adventure starts.
+It is said that a VPN works better in PC compared to any other Android device.
+So, it is strongly suggested that you should use VPN in PC for your work instead of using it on your Android phones.
 The best thing about it is that it is a fairly simple app to use which means that you do not have to be an expert to get by.
 Once you connect to your VPN app, you will have to choose a virtual server set up in almost every country in the world (the number of servers depends on the provider you chose).

 Once you select the server, your IP address will change.
 From that point forward, no one will be able to track your internet activities online.
 On top of that, the high encryption protocols most providers use will prevent anyone from potentially breaching into your internet traffic, leaving you vulnerable.
 To put it in short terms, to understand VPN apps, you can imagine them as a tunnel your connection goes through.
 This tunnel protects the data you are sending from your device and blocks anyone from looking at it.
 The user may also connect this VPN to multiple devices like smart TVs, laptops, smartphones, etc.